nrc-cnrc/OpenStudio-Measures/README.md

 ### Background and linkages to related projects
 This repository builds on the functionality built into OpenStudio.
-This functionality has been expanded by other groups via various collections of ‘measures’, for example as contained in the Building Component Library [https://bcl.nrel.gov/] and the BTAP initiative from
+This functionality has been expanded by other groups via various collections of ‘measures’, for example as contained in the [Building Component Library](https://bcl.nrel.gov/) and the [BTAP](https://github.com/canmet-energy/btap) initiative from
-NRCan [https://github.com/canmet-energy/btap].
+NRCan.
 This repository contains measures from various sources:
 -	Copied from the BCL.
 These copies are contained here for ease of use as PAT only refers to a single folder when searching for measures.
 Their names are prefixed with ‘bcl_’.
 The standard BCL license is contained in the measure folder.
 -	Copied from BTAP.
 These copies are contained here for ease of use as PAT only refers to a single folder when searching for measures.